 The proposed trail is located in Wildcat Canyon Regional Park, a 2,789-acre park in Contra Costa County managed by the East Bay Regional Park District (EBRPD).
 The park is connected to Tilden Regional Park and sits in the hills above Richmond and El Cerrito.

-The specific alignment was designed by Pointe Strategies and follows a corridor in the western portion of the park, north of Wildcat Creek Trail near Mezue Road โ€” covering approximately 1.4 miles with approximately 500 feet of elevation change.
+The specific alignment was designed by Pointe Strategies and follows a corridor in the western portion of the park, north of Wildcat Creek Trail near Mezue Road — covering approximately 1.4 miles with approximately 500 feet of elevation change.

 To put the scale in perspective: Wildcat Canyon (2,789 acres) and neighboring Tilden Regional Park (2,079 acres) together cover nearly 5,000 acres of connected parkland.
-The trail corridor occupies only 18 acres โ€” less than 0.5% of the combined parkland.
+The project corridor is about 18 acres, roughly 0.4% of that combined parkland (and about 0.6% of Wildcat Canyon alone).
+The trail itself is far smaller: a 1.4-mile path about 4 feet wide, under one acre of actual ground.

-This is the most common objection โ€” "we're not anti-bike, just anti-this-location."
+This is the most common objection — "we're not anti-bike, just anti-this-location."
 But no alternative location is ever named.
 That's because the requirements are specific:

-• Accessible from school: NICA teams from Berkeley, El Cerrito, Albany, and Richmond need a trail they can ride to after school before dark โ€” not a 30-minute drive away
+• Accessible from school: NICA teams from Berkeley, El Cerrito, Albany, and Richmond need a trail they can ride to after school before dark — not a 30-minute drive away

 • Already open to bikes: The proposed trail runs directly alongside the Mezue fire road, where bikes already ride today.
 This isn't introducing cycling to a new area